OVERVIEW OF ASSETS AND SERVICES

 Our evolution into a solutions-driven business was tested and proven with the pioneering contract with TCO.
 We took an entirely different approach to this project where the major challenge was to ensure the transportation of these modules – safely, efficiently, and reliably – through the shallow and narrow waters of the Russian Inland Waterway System (RIWS).

 P&OML took the view that the conventional tug and barge approach was not the right option for this type of project.
-Rather than focusing on what we were instructed to supply, we took a completely different view and created the Module Carrying Vessels (MCVs), a specialist vessel type, which could carry these modules through the waterways system, within a very short span of time – in practice reducing the time required by 40-50%.
+Rather than focusing on what we were instructed to supply, we took a completely different view and created the Multi-Carrying Vessels (MCVs), a specialist vessel type, which could carry these modules through the waterways system, within a very short span of time – in practice reducing the time required by 40-50%.

 - Offshore marine logistics for the energy sector

-- Module-carrying vessels (after Tengiz)
+- Multi-Carrying Vessels (after Tengiz)

 - River transport